-The main objective of this research is to find out the effect of change in product price on the sales turnover of that product and the overall profit of the organization, using Small and Medium Enterprises in Nigeria as a study focus.
-In applying the general framework of the accounting pricing theory, this study focused on providing answers to the following research questions: will change in product price have a significant impact on the sales turnover of the product?
-Is the change in the cost of raw material the only factor responsible for change in product price changes?
-What is the effect of product price changes on the profitability of companies?
+The main objective of this research is to find out the effect of competition on the pricing decision of an organization and the role of pricing decision on the attainment of the organizational objective with a close look at the profitability objective of an organisation, using Small and Medium Enterprises in Nigeria as a study focus.
+In applying the general framework of the accounting pricing theory, this study focused on providing answers to the following research questions: will pricing decision have a significant impact on the attainment of the organizational objective?
+Is pricing decision dependent on the price of similar products?
+Does the price of similar products affect the attainment of organizational objective?